StrikingLoo/strikingloo.github.io/wiki-articles/computer-science/computer-graphics.md

 ![](image/bezier.png)

+### Casteljau's Algorithm

 To evaluate what a curve's value is for a certain input t, we could evaluate it directly, or we can iteratively take the interpolation that's `t%` between every two points (in a convex hull's perimeter), this gives us n-1 points.
 We repeat again and again until keeping only one point, which is our desired value.

+This is called Casteljau's algorithm.